Splat the Net: Radiance Fields with Splattable Neural Primitives

 \subsection{Primitive Expressivity}

 Leveraging a flexible neural density field and analytically exact integration, our method faithfully reproduces complex geometries with a small number of primitives.
 To demonstrate this, we optimize varying numbers of neural and Gaussian primitives to approximate the density fields of several 3D geometries from multiple views.
 We visualize both the renderings and the color-coded primitives in \refFig{toy_1}.
 We observe that a few neural primitives suffice to represent complex and diverse geometries, such as the teapot’s curved handle, the smooth cut in the leaf, and the triangular leaf petiole.
-In contrast, Gaussian primitives are limited by their symmetric ellipsoidal shape and soft boundaries, making them unsuitable for accurately representing complex solid structures.
-Neural primitives achieve superior performance while using $4\times$ fewer primitives and $16\times$ fewer parameters than Gaussian primitives.
+In contrast, Gaussian primitives are limited by their symmetric ellipsoidal shape and soft boundaries, making them unsuitable for accurately representing complex solid structures. \LZ{For the toy examples of \textit{teapot} and \textit{leaf} in \refFig{toy_1}, neural primitives achieve superior performance while using $16\times$ fewer primitives and $4\times$ fewer parameters than 3DGS.}